SkylabCoders/bootcamp-summer2016/README.md

     + Events
     + Canvas, Forms, ...
 - Useful Libraries for general purposes: **jQuery**.js
-- Useful Libraries for displaying data: **D3**.js
 - Useful Frameworks for creating apps: **angular**.js

+### Backend

+- Node.js
+- ES2015
+- Express
+- MongoDB

 ## Materials ##

-You can access to the presentation used in the training at the URL : [http://code-institute-org.github.io/stream1_frontend_may2016](http://code-institute-org.github.io/stream1_frontend_may2016)
+You can access to the presentation used in the training at the URL :

 ## TO-DO ##